gkdsc2020/Ganesh-Data-Science-Portfolio/index.md

 As part of this project, Austin, Texas housing market data is collected from 3 difference sources such as csv file with house related information, json file for hospital in neighborhood and tabular data for school information from website.

-- CSV File: Austin TX area house information, such as address, year built, sale price, No. of bedroom, bathrooms, lot area etc.
+- **CSV File**: Austin TX area house information, such as address, year built, sale price, No. of bedroom, bathrooms, lot area etc.
-- Tabular Data: The neighborhood school information will be pulled from below websites, since the website has school information such as address, type     of school, student per teacher ratio, ratings and percentile, staar awards ratings etc. but we dont need grade level rating so we are going to remove   them and clean data and at last will be joined with main data set based in zipcode value.
+- **Tabular Data**: The neighborhood school information will be pulled from below websites, since the website has school information such as address,     type of school, student per teacher ratio, ratings and percentile, staar awards ratings etc. but we dont need grade level rating so we are going to     remove them and clean data and at last will be joined with main data set based in zipcode value.
-- Json File: The neighborhood public health locations information is pulled from data.gov using API.
+- **Json File**: The neighborhood public health locations information is pulled from data.gov using API.
 The data is in json format, and it will have     public health locations information such as facility name, address, hours of operation, website etc.

 ##### Conclusion: